revbayes/revbayes.github.io/tutorials/chromo/index.md

 ancestral chromosome numbers for *Aristolochia* estimated using a simple cladogenetic and anagenetic chromosome evolution model.
-The start states of each lineage (the state after cladogenesis) are plotted on the ’shoulders’ of each lineage, and show where cladogenetic events occurred.
+The start states of each lineage (the state after cladogenesis) are plotted on the 'shoulders' of each lineage, and show where cladogenetic events occurred.
 This example analysis did not fully converge and shows a very high number of cladogenetic events.